bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

   corruption but at very regular grid-like patterns.
 I was wondering if it was due to the CNN strides that I was doing.
 In retrospect though, I think it might be because I'm using a single logistic distribution.
-In the paper, they used a mixture of five, which probably will have much better behavior.
+In the paper, they used a mixture of five, which probably will have much better behaviour.
 * My code isn't the cleanest because I'm really just prototyping here.
 Somehow each time I try to write a VAE, I clean it up a bit more.
 It's getting there but still nothing I would actually put in production.